jessemc98/react-motion-menu/README.md

 # Installation
-Requires `react` as a peer dependency, only dependency is `react-motion` which I am contemplating if it is worth adding as a peer dependency also
+Requires `react` as a peer dependency, only dependency is `react-motion`, if you think this should also be a peer dependency please open an issue on github.

 `npm i @jessemc98/motion-menu`

 # Demos
-To see working demos navigate to the 'demo' folder and run the following command, which, downloads all dependencies and runs a development server with multiple demos, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To see working demos navigate to the 'demo' folder and run the following command.

 ### `npm i && npm start`

+which downloads all dependencies and runs a development server with multiple demos, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # API Reference